W800 MA Creative Writing (1 yrs)

 You may be surprised by what you find out about yourself during this course.
 Experience has shown that students often come to us thinking they want to write prose and end up writing poetry, or vice versa, or discover a gift for scriptwriting or children's literature they never thought they had.
 This course will certainly challenge your preconceptions about yourself, so you should come prepared with an open mind.
 We don't promise to get you published outside of our own end-of-year anthology, but we do anticipate that by the end of the course you will have learned enough to make informed decisions about the directions your writing career might take next.

-Assessment at postgraduate taught level tests your key skills.
-You will be assessed by traditional means, such as essays, but, depending on the modules you choose, you will also be asked to work in groups and teams; to make presentations and to undertake fieldwork.
+You will be assessed by traditional means, such as essays, but, depending on the modules you choose, you will also be asked to work in groups and teams to make presentations.
 You will also manage a large independent research project: the masters dissertation.
-The dissertation is a core element in establishing the acquisition of appropriate skills and the application of research techniques.
-Your masters tutor will be available to provide regular and supportive advice, guidance and feedback on your progress.
+The 20,000 word dissertation is a core element in establishing the acquisition of appropriate skills and the application of research techniques.
+Your supervisors will be available to provide regular and supportive advice, guidance and feedback on your progress.

 A masters degree will enable you to further develop the key skills employers seek such as: time management; problem solving; team work; deadline and project management; cultural awareness; working independently; using your initiative; relationship-building; critical thinking and research analysis.
 Above all, you will learn to communicate your ideas and enthusiasm to a wide range of audiences.